 In the early part of the season the bulk of the salmon and sea trout are in the lower 8km of the river therefore the lodge operate a maximum of 8 rods for the month of June and early July.
 Late July and early August is when numbers of fish begin to run the Bratfossen falls opening up 2.5km of prime fishing in true wilderness, the river then fishes a maximum of 10 rods.

-Is the whole river private & exclusive to the lodge?
+Is the whole river private and exclusive to the lodge?

 Horstad Gård Lodge have private double bank access to the lower 6km of river from the first title pool to the Worlds End pool.
 Above here the lodge has single right bank access to 8km of the river up to the Brattfossen falls.
 There are sometimes anglers on the other bank in this section and at the moment are able to fish fly and spin.
 From Brattfossen fall up to the lake is again private double bank fishing exclusive to the lodge.